 Opportunities to lower capital, sustaining and operating costs by reduction in the size of the underground development and further defining operating procedures.

-In 2016, a review of the process to obtain the main permits related to the pilot leach test concluded that the costs could be reduced from the $1.0 million estimated in the PEA to US$425,000 and that a substantial portion of the historical data for the project could be used in the future permitting process.
+In 2016, a review of the process to obtain the main permits related to the pilot leach test concluded that the costs could be reduced from the US$1.0 million estimated in the PEA to US$425,000 and that a substantial portion of the historical data for the project could be used in the future permitting process.